hall-lab/speedseq/README.md

 	```

 For alternative installations and release issues for any of the above tools please consult the tool's developer.

+## Reference genome and annotations

+For human genome alignment using the GRCh37 build, we recommend using the [annotations/ceph18.b37.include.2014-01-15.bed](annotations/ceph18.b37.include.2014-01-15.bed) BED file to parallelize the variant calling ([`speedseq var`](#speedseq-var) and [`speedseq somatic`](#speedseq-somatic)).
+This BED file excludes regions of the genome where the coverage in the CEPH1463 pedigree was greater than twice the mode coverage plus 3 standard deviations.
+We believe these extremely high depth regions that we excluded are areas of misassembly in the GRCh37 human reference genome in which variant calling is time-consuming and error-prone.

+Additionally, the regions in [annotations/ceph18.b37.include.2014-01-15.bed](annotations/ceph18.b37.include.2014-01-15.bed) are variable-width windows which each contain approximately the same coverage depth in the CEPH1463 pedigree, and sorted from highest to lowest depth.
+This ensures that the parallelization of Freebayes uses approximately the same amount of time per region.

+The regions in [annotations/ceph18.b37.exclude.2014-01-15.bed](annotations/ceph18.b37.exclude.2014-01-15.bed) represent the complement of the regions in [annotations/ceph18.b37.include.2014-01-15.bed](annotations/ceph18.b37.include.2014-01-15.bed).

+In the [`speedseq sv`](#speedseq-sv) module, we recommend excluding the genomic regions in the [annotations/ceph18.b37.lumpy.exclude.2014-01-15.bed](annotations/ceph18.b37.lumpy.exclude.2014-01-15.bed) BED file.
+These regions represent the complement of those in [annotations/ceph18.b37.include.2014-01-15.bed](annotations/ceph18.b37.include.2014-01-15.bed) as well as the mitochondrial chromosome.

 ## Usage